The 75 Worst Pet Peeves Everyone Finds Annoying

-Dog owners who look the other way
+63. Dog owners who look the other way

 Picking up after your dog doesn't just mean when other people are watching.
 Nobody wants to step in your dog's business because you couldn't be bothered to lean over and scoop it up with a doggie bag.
 If it comes out of your dog's rear end, it's your responsibility.

-The word "literally"
+64. The word "literally"

-Bringing up politics just to irritate someone
+65. Bringing up politics just to irritate someone

 It's totally possible for politics to be discussed with mutual respect and civility.
 But if you're just bringing up the topic because you like seeing that vein throb on somebody's forehead, you're being unnecessarily combative.
-The world already has enough people screaming their political opinions at each other, don’t add to the tire fire.

 What do we mean by this?
 When you're at a club or bar where the main event is karaoke, singing along to your favorite song is not only appropriate but encouraged.
 But if you're at a party or driving around with friends and your favorite song comes on, that's not an invitation to sing every lyric at the top of your lungs.
 Let the rest of us actually hear it too, okay?